sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/index.rst

     ---

+    :doc:`/tutorials/data-science/sparkml/feature-transformation`

+    Feature transformation is simply a function that transforms features from one representation to another.

+    ---

     :doc:`/tutorials/data-science/sparkml/earthquake-prediction`

     Motivation behind earthquake prediction is to empower crisis measures to decrease demise and devastation, inability to give notice of a significant earthquake that happens, or possibly a satisfactory assessment of the hazard, can bring about legitimate risk, or even political cleansing.